mrkerber/ReactBootstrapTestSite/README.md

-A poorly styled and responsive multi-panel test website.
-Built using React.js and Bootstrap.
+A fully responsive, but poorly styled test website, built using React.js and Bootstrap.